 Are you loving this winter weather that we have been being teased with?
 I know I am!!
 I am ready to hit the slopes (in a sledding way, not a skiing way…I like my knees way too much for that!).
 Plus, a few years ago we bought some amazing sleds at Costco and haven’t been able to use them yet.
 I am ready!
 If you are wondering where to go sledding in Oregon, I have just the list of places for you!

+Winter in Oregon is unique.
+Most Oregonians (especially on the western side) tend to see rain more than we see snow.
+I know that many people expect Oregon to offer a white winter, but that’s not actually the case.
 I have met quite a few people who have traveled to Oregon in the winter expecting to see lots of snow.
 They are often disappointed.
 Oregon is funny because the western part of the state really doesn’t get too much snow, but the central and eastern part of the state gets lots of wonderful wintery snow during the winter.

 Where to Go Sledding in Oregon

-Of course you can go sledding on any snow covered hill whenever the winter weather hits, however, you aren’t guaranteed that winter weather at any point here in Oregon, so if it’s not a snow day where you are, just hop in the car and you can easily find where to go sledding in Oregon.
+Of course, you can go sledding on any snow-covered hill whenever the winter weather hits, however, you aren’t guaranteed that winter weather at any point here in Oregon, so if it’s not a snow day where you are, just hop in the car and you can easily find where to go sledding in Oregon.

 If you are traveling specifically to go sledding in Oregon, the Willamette Valley (Portland, Salem, Eugene, etc), should not be your destination.
 That being said, you don’t have to go too far away from these cities to find great sledding areas.
 Here are some of the best sledding areas in Oregon:

 Oregon has a multitude of sno-parks and there are some really great sledding hills throughout these sno-parks!